Steffen Baumgart: Managerial career

 On 31 March 2009, he returned to 1.
 FC Magdeburg as a manager and signed a contract running until the end of the season.
 His contract was extended at the end of the season, despite a mediocre record in the league.
 Baumgart had won the FSA-Pokal in 2009, but he was unable to improve upon the results of his predecessor.
 On the contrary, Magdeburg were ten points behind a promotion spot by the end of December.
 Following a string of bad results when league play resumed in 2010, Baumgart was let go at the end of March.

 In 2017, Baumgart signed with SC Paderborn.
 Having been saved narrowly the previous year, the club surprisingly finished second in the 2017-18 season and returned to the 2.
 Bundesliga.
 In 2019, in a remarkable turn of events, the newly promoted side managed another top-two finish, which returned Paderborn to the Bundesliga after years of turbulence.
 The 2019–20 season, however, saw the club struggle against Bundesliga competition.
 Paderborn finished the season in last place with 20 points, which led to their relegation back to the second tier in June 2020.
 Baumgart's contract at Paderborn was dated until 30 June 2021.
 In April 2021, it was announced that Baumgart will not extend his contract, and he left the club at the end of the season.

 On 11 May 2021, Bundesliga club 1.
 FC Köln announced that they will appoint Baumgart as manager for the 2021–22 season on a 2-year contract.
 His first game in charge was a preseason friendly against Bundesliga Champions Bayern Munich, which Baumgart's side won 3-2.
+Baumgart and FC mutually parted ways in December 2023 after the club scored ten points in 16 games.
+On 20 February 2024, he was appointed by Hamburger SV.
+On 24 November 2024, he was sacked.

+In December 2024, he was named the new head coach of Union Berlin.

 Trivia

-In 2021 Baumgart received the award "Bester Fußballspruch des Jahres" (Best football saying of the year) awarded by the german academy for football culture for his saying: "Ein Spiel ist erst vorbei, wenn der Schiedsrichter pfeift und ich nicht mehr brülle."
+In 2021 Baumgart received the award "Bester Fußballspruch des Jahres" (Best football saying of the year) awarded by the German Academy for Football Culture for his saying: "Ein Spiel ist erst vorbei, wenn der Schiedsrichter pfeift und ich nicht mehr brülle."
 (A game isn't over until the referee whistles and I stop yelling.)